edeandrea/skupper-local-gateway/README.md

 ## Skupper Setup instructions

 These instructions have only been tested on macOS Monterey on a Macbook M1Pro.
+You need to follow this for each & every namespace you want to proxy.
+The bundle that skupper generates is specific to a Kubernetes namespace.

 1. Create [`laptop-rest-villains.yaml`](laptop-rest-villains.yaml) or [`laptop-rest-fights.yaml`](laptop-rest-fights.yaml)
     - If using `laptop-rest-fights.yaml`, in `/etc/hosts`, add entry for `fights-kafka` -> `localhost`